Open-Attestation/documentation-website/docs/advanced/how-it-works.md

 }
 ```

-Multiple interesting things happened that we will dig in:
+A few interesting transformations happened that we will dive into below:

-- A `data` has been created and holds the content of the file provided for wrapping with some weird-looking extra data.
+- A `data`  key has been created and its value holds the contents of the file previously provided when wrapping, along with some weird-looking extra (hexadecimal) data.
 - A `signature` object has been created.

 ### The `data` object

-The first step of wrapping consists of running through and transforming all the object properties provided as input:
+The first step of wrapping consists of transforming all the object properties provided as input using the following algorithm:

-1. For each properties
+1. For each property
 1. Generate a salt [using uuid v4](https://www.npmjs.com/package/uuid) in order to prevent [rainbow table attack](https://en.wikipedia.org/wiki/Rainbow_table).
-1. Find the type original property.
+1. Determine the type of original property.
 1. Transform the original value to `<salt>:<original-type>:<original-value>`.

 > The shape of the input object remains untouched.